PatrickMatthiesen/DSYS-gRPC-template/README.md

     to install dependencies and create the ``go.sum`` file.
 5. Implement your client and server.
 Refer to [Implementation](#implementation) for instructions.
-6. Open a terminal for each the client(s) and server(s) and run them with:
+6. Open a terminal for each client and server and run them with:

     The Client: `$ go run .\client\client.go`